migramirez2/Harmony-ONE/progress/soph-neou.md

 ---

-**2023-11-05 Sun**: Explorer service - There have been ongoing discussions regarding the Socialscan explorer initiative, and after much deliberation, we have decided to pause it until next year.
+**2023-11-05 Sun:**: Explorer service - There have been ongoing discussions regarding the Socialscan explorer initiative, and after much deliberation, we have decided to pause it until next year.
 Instead, we will focus on R&D work with Protofire on Blockscout, which will be a key focus for Q4.
 While this work continues, our current mainnet explorer still requires maintenance.
 To save costs, we have executed a downgrade on the s0 mainnet RDS instance, resulting in savings of $365 per month.

 TheGraph service - TheGraph has reached out to us for a grant to support their hosted service.
 Since they've provided this service for free since June 2022, we are considering having Protofire maintain a dedicated graph node to ensure the continuity of our public dapp service (swap.country).